 - Clinically justified

-- Implemented safely and lawfully, and adhere to written hospital guidelines
+- Implemented safely and lawfully, adhering to written hospital guidelines

-- Based on individual doctor order for a specific patient
+- Based on the order of an individual doctor for a specific patient

 - Continually monitored and evaluated by medical staff trained in best practices

 Recent published reports suggest that restraint usage has risen during the COVID-19 pandemic for many reasons.
 With ever-increasing efforts to reduce restraint usage — while minimizing patient harm to self and others — it is clear that trustworthy compliance data and usage trends can be valuable tools for HCOs.